maybe-fahim/classrooms_build/README.md

 We will be using GitHub projects as our project management tool, use it to see any assigned tasks, create new tasks or raise any issues.
 Move a completed task to the completed column once done.

 You can access GitHub projects for this repository on the bar at the top.

+## Playing the game (as of prototype)
+Players can walk using WASD, crouch using L-CTRL and interact with certain objects using E (a pop-up box will appear if it is interactable).
+The player can look around using their mouse.
+Pick-up objects can also be picked up by pressing E, and then dropped by pressing Q.
+Doors will open automatically by walking near them (no button input is required), of course they may not open immediately if the room has a puzzle or requirement before leaving the room!